Municipal Guide Texas Houston · Harris County

 NoneDeed restrictions instead

-Building permits in the City of Houston are issued by the Houston Permitting Center (Houston Public Works, Building Code Enforcement) — a one-stop center that combines most city permits and licenses.
-Houston is unusual in two ways: it has no zoning (deed restrictions govern land use instead), and it sits in a flood-prone region with strict floodplain rules.
+A Houston building permit is issued by the Houston Permitting Center — Houston Public Works, Building Code Enforcement — a one-stop centre combining most city permits and licences.
+Houston is unusual in two ways: it has no zoning, with deed restrictions governing land use instead, and it sits in a flood-prone region with strict floodplain rules.
+We file and track your permit for you.

 📍

-Under the City of Houston Construction Codes (based on the International Codes), a permit is required before most construction.
-Common triggers include:
+Under the City of Houston Construction Codes, based on the International Codes with local amendments, a permit is required before most construction.

 Permit required